-It is unlikely that your relative/friend will be caused problems by taking part in this trial.
+It is unlikely that this person will be caused problems by taking part in this trial.
 If he/she becomes hurt or sick as a direct result of taking part in this trial, please contact his/her GP or nearest NHS drop in centre or accident and emergency department.
 If he/she is harmed due to someone's negligence, there may be grounds for legal action.

-You can contact your Patient Advice and Liaison Service at www.pals.nhs.uk for more advice, or if your relative/friend is unhappy with the trial.
+You can contact your Patient Advice and Liaison Service at www.pals.nhs.uk for more advice, or if this person is unhappy with the trial.

-If you or your relative/friend has a complaint, please contact:

-Jo Horsburgh, Deputy Registrar, Deputy Registrar's Office, University House, University of Warwick, Coventry, CV4 7AL.
+If the person who lacks capacity has a complaint, please contact: Jo Horsburgh, Deputy Registrar, Deputy Registrar's Office, University House, University of Warwick, Coventry, CV4 7AL.
 Tel: 024 765 75686.

-Email: j.horsburgh@warwick.ac.uk
+Email: j.horsburgh@warwick.ac.uk assessments, he/she can continue to take part in the trial.
+Withdrawing from the trial will not affect this person's usual care.

-What will happen if I decide that my relative/friend doesn't want to carry on with the trial?
+What will happen if I decide that the person who lacks capacity doesn't want to carry on with the trial?

-In advising on your relative/friend's participation you are agreeing to them taking part in the full year of the study even if their condition advances.
-Your relative/friend can stop taking part in the trial at any time.
-If he/she decides to stop taking part in the exercise programme but carry on with the assessments, he/she can continue to take part in the trial.
-Withdrawing from the trial will not affect your relative/friend's usual care.
+In advising on this person's participation you are agreeing to them taking part in the full year of the study even if their condition advances.
+This person can stop taking part in the trial at any time.
+If he/she decides to stop taking part in the exercise programme but carry on with the

-Will my relative/friend's details be kept confidential?

-All information that is collected about your relative/friend during the course of the research will be kept strictly confidential.
+Will the person who lacks capacity's details be kept confidential?
+All information that is collected about this person during the course of the research will be kept strictly confidential.
 This information will be kept in a secure place in Warwick Clinical Trials Unit and only people involved in the trial will have access to it.